 These practical challenges are all about making a 'tray' and covering it with paper.

-other triangles could you make if you had a rope like this?
+The ancient Egyptians were said to make right-angled triangles using a rope with twelve equal sections divided by knots.
+What other triangles could you make if you had a rope like this?

 How many models can you find which obey these rules?

 What do these two triangles have in common?
 How are they related?

 How can you put five cereal packets together to make different shapes if you must put them face-to-face?

 If you split the square into these two pieces, it is possible to fit the pieces together again to make a new shape.
 How many new shapes can you make?

 What is the smallest cuboid that you can put in this box so that you cannot fit another that's the same into it?

 Can you order pictures of the development of a frog from frogspawn and of a bean seed growing into a plant?